-When targets are specified on single-phase relays (sensing input type A) only TIME and INST (instantaneous) FUNCTION targets are provided.
+When targets are specified on single-phase relays (sensing input type A) only TIMED and INST FUNCTION targets are provided.
 These targets may be either type A or type B.

 Three-phase (Sensing Input type B) relays are supplied, when specified, with FUNCTION (TIME and INST) targets and ELEMENT targets (A, B, C).
 The FUNCTION targets are either type A or type B as specified by the style number.
 The ELEMENT targets are always type A (internally operated) targets.